juarez1972/python-otp/README.md

 Python OTP - one time password - This software allows create a OTP authentication, based on Zero-Trust Principles.
 You can use it to authenticate hosts, SSH server and Web Application to enhance your authentications steps.

-A non-Interactive One-Time Password-based Method to Enhance the Vault Security Juarez Oliveira, Altair Santin, Eduardo Viegas, and Pedro Horchulhack Pontifícia Universidade Católica do Paraná | Pontifical Catholic University of Parana — PUCPR Graduate Program in Computer Science — PPGIa, Curitiba, Brazil
+# "A non-Interactive One-Time Password-based Method to Enhance the Vault Security"
+Juarez Oliveira, Altair Santin, Eduardo Viegas, and Pedro Horchulhack Pontifícia Universidade Católica do Paraná | Pontifical Catholic University of Parana — PUCPR Graduate Program in Computer Science — PPGIa, Curitiba, Brazil